danirus/django-comments-xtd/docs/example.rst

 The Comp Demo implements two apps, each of which contains a model whose instances can received comments:

 * App **articles** with the model **Article**
 * App **quotes** with the model **Quote**

 Features:

 #.
 Comments can be nested, and the maximum thread level is established to 2.
 #.
 Comment confirmation via mail when the users are not authenticated.
 #.
 Comments hit the database only after they have been confirmed.
 #.
 Follow up notifications via mail.
 #.
 Mute links to allow cancellation of follow-up notifications.
 #.
 Registered users can like/dislike comments and can suggest comments removal.
 #.
 Registered users can see the list of users that liked/disliked comments.
 #.
-The homepage presents the last 5 comments posted either to the `articles
+The homepage presents the last 5 comments posted either to the
-    .Article` or the `quotes.Quote` model.
+    `articles.Article` or the `quotes.Quote` model.

 Threaded comments